7gxycn08/Taskbar-Delay/README.md

 1.Adds fade in/out and rounded corners for Taskbar Autohide function.

-2.Adds a delay of set duration before the taskbar hides when the mouse is moved away from it. `Default Is 0.5 Seconds.`
+2.Adds a delay of set duration before the taskbar hides when the mouse is moved away from it.

 3.To adjust how long the task bar will be visible before hiding edit `Config.ini delay value` and set it to the desired value in seconds.